kushagra2503/ai_assistant_pkg/README.md

 - **Voice Recognition**: Interact with the assistant using speech
 - **Desktop Screenshots**: Capture and analyze your screen
 - **Role-based Personalities**: Switch between different assistant roles for specialized help
+- **Email Integration**: Send, read, reply to, and manage emails with natural language commands

 ## Installation